Rossella (sponge): Description

 Species are thick-walled saccular sponges.
 Calycocomes (six rayed spicules with secondary rays emanating from a solid calyx) are always present.
 They are often accompanied by spherical discohexactines (six rayed spicules with secondary rays ending as small discs), mesodiscohexasters (microscleres with primary rays that are rearranged by fusion to form eight compound primary rays situated at the corners of a cube.
 Secondary rays end as small discs) and microdiscohexasters (smaller forms of mesodiscohexasters).

 Dermalia (outer spicules of any size class) are usually pentactines, sometimes with stauractines (cross-like spicules with four perpendicular rays) and hexactines.
 Prostalia lateralia (large protruding spicules), when present, are monaxons (spicules with a single axis) and sometimes pentactines.
 The hypodermal pentactine spicules (spicules with five rays) may be differentiated into spicules with claw-like ends, serving as a means of attachment to the substrate the sponge is growing on.
 They commonly have paratropal and orthotropal tangential rays.

 The choanosomal skeleton is made of diactines (two rayed spicule with rays aligned on the same axis), and rarely hexactines (spicule with six perpendicular rays).
 Atralia (spicules associated with the atrial cavity) are mainly hexactines, rarely with pentactines or diactines.

 Ecology

 Rossella species are abundant on the Antarctic shelf, where they may cover as much as half of the sea floor.
-As such, they play an important role in forming the benthic communities of this region.
+They therefore play an important role in forming the benthic communities of this region.
 They form biogenic structures, increasing the structural complexity of the sea floor of this region.
 This more heterogeneous space can be utilised by other species.

 A wide variety of invertebrate species also live within the sponge structure, including foraminiferans, polychaetes, amphipods, isopods, tanaids, copepods, ostracods, acari, pycnogonids, gastropods, bivalves, and nematodes.
 A sponge may host thousands of specimens and tens of species per 100 ml.